Items tagged “general surgery”

 Portal venous gas

-The thyroid gland is an endocrine organ in the neck which is completely enveloped by pretracheal fascia (middle-layer of the deep cervical fascia) and lies in the visceral space.
-Gross anatomy The thyroid extends from C5 to T1 and lies anterior to the thyroid and cricoid cartilages of the lar...
+The thyroid gland is a single midline endocrine organ in the anterior neck responsible for thyroid hormone production which lies in the visceral space completely enveloped by pretracheal fascia (middle layer of the deep cervical fascia).
+Gross anatomy The thyroid extends from C5 to T1 and lies...

 Thyroidea ima artery

 The thyroidea ima artery is an uncommon variant of the blood supply to the inferior aspect of the thyroid gland.
-It is reported in ~7.5% (range 1.5-12.2%) of individuals and can arise from: brachiocephalic trunk right common carotid artery aortic arch internal thoracic artery The thyroidea ...
+It is reported in ~7.5% (range 1.5-12.2%) of individuals and can arise from: brachiocephalic trunk (most common: 1.9-6.0%) right common carotid artery aortic arch internal thoraci...

 Target sign (intussusception)

 The target sign of intestinal intussusception, also known as the doughnut sign or bull's eye sign.
-The appearance is generated by concentric alternating echogenic and hypoechogenic bands.
-The echogenic bands are formed by mucosa and muscularis whereas the submucosa is responsible fo the hypoec...
+The appearance is generated by concentric alternating echogenic and hypoechoic bands.
+The echogenic bands are formed by mucosa and muscularis whereas the submucosa is responsible fo the hypoechoi...

-Spigelian hernia, also known as lateral ventral hernia, is a type of abdominal hernia along the semilunar line, resulting in herniation between the muscles of the abdominal wall.
-Epidemiology They are rare and account for ~1% (range 0.1-2%) of ventral hernias 2,3.
-The incidence is thought to p...
+Spigelian hernias (alternative plural: herniae), also known as lateral ventral hernias, are a type of abdominal hernia along the semilunar line, resulting in herniation between the muscles of the abdominal wall.
+Epidemiology They are rare and account for ~1% (range 0.1-2%) of ventral hernias 2...

 Small bowel obstruction secondary to cecal tumor